 - Use an ethical mindset.
 This is very difficult to express in words.
 You’ll have to have a different reason to trade, other than simply buy or sell.
 Moreover, you must analyze the market and not simply ride a trend for profits.

 - Treat trading as a job, and not as a game.
 This is simply because most professional traders do that.
 If you do not treat trading as a job, and treat it as a hobby, you’re doomed to fail anyways.

-- Trade for making a living and not for making a profit.
-To do that, first you need to learn money management techniques and why it is more important to focus on the potential losses first and then on the expected outcome.
+- A trade to make a living, not to make a profit.
+To do that, you first need to learn the techniques of money management and why it is more important to focus first on the potential losses and then on the expected outcome.

 - Define a proper trading plan.
 Use risk-reward ratios that have clear entries, exits and stop losses.
-Base your money management system on a set of rules to follow no matter what.
+No matter what, base your money management system on a set of rules to follow.

 Above there are only a few of the things that make trading halal.
 However, one can easily switch the tone and the bias and make it haram.

 After all, the line between trading and gambling is extremely thin.
 Moreover, other things related to trading come to discussion.

 For example, the broker offers access to leveraged accounts.
 Which, essentially, means that the trader accepts a loan.
 Yet another subject to debate on a long list of pros and cons about Forex trading for Muslim traders.